Innertuber40/Tetroid/README.md

 1/15/19: Changed the main character to 4 high by 2 wide instead of 2 by 1.
 Adjusted movement accordingly and starting to fix the start position of the bullet when shooting.

 1/16/19: Finished up crouch and prevent shooting when crouched.
 Started to implement a health system and a stationary enemy that could shoot eventually.

+1/17/19: Was able to get a the VerticalShootingEnemy to shoot down but need to implement edge detection so it can stop and reshoot

+1/19/19: Worked on grapple.
+Was able to get it to shoot up with button x but needs ceiling detection.
+Worked on HorizontalShootingEnemy but still needs edge detection like Vertical.